BinaryExploits/be-full-stack-boilerplate/packages/sonarqube/README.md

 # SonarQube Setup Guide

-For local analysis of your project’s code quality.
+For local analysis of your project's code quality.

 ---